FAQ General Information

 Where can I get the forms that I need for financial aid?

 Visit our Forms page for current forms and more information.
 Most forms are available here.
-There are paper copies of all available forms in our office in Room 226 Bibb Graves Hall.
+There are paper copies of all available forms in our office in Room 318 of the Commons building.

-How can I get a copy of my tax transcript?
+How can I get a copy of my tax return transcript?

 Please note the a Tax Account Transcript is not the same thing as a Tax Return Transcript, and cannot be accepted.